chipsalliance/VeeRwolf/README.md

     Hello World! swervolf_nexys

 At this point the simulation can be aborted with `Ctrl-C`.

-*Note: To see all available options for the simulation target, run `fusesoc run --target=sim swervolf --help`*

 Another example to run is the Zephyr philosophers demo.